Picture of Mia Hill

 If you’ve recently taken on the responsibility of owning a bunny, chances are you’ve asked yourself whether or not those adorable little critters make messes around the house.
 While it’s true that bunnies do produce droppings, their bathroom habits are much more controllable than those of many other animals.

 With proper training and routine cleanup, you can keep your bunny from leaving tiny presents all around your home.
-The key is to start potty training early and be consistent in rewarding your bunny with treats for going to the correct spot.
+The key is to start litter box training early and be consistent in rewarding your bunny with treats for going to the correct spot.
 At first, it may seem like a daunting task, but taking a few extra steps, in the beginning, will pay off over time and give you peace of mind that your furry friend won’t leave surprises wherever he pleases.

 How do I stop my rabbit from pooping everywhere?